azpeteryang/azpeteryang.github.io/_pages/cv.md

 ======

-* Microblogs With Translation System
-  *	Implemented a micro-blog system with Chinese-English translation, the micro-blog system supports asynchronous post deletion (no need to loading after deleting a blog)
+* Android Microblog APP
-  *	Used Bootstrap framework for front-end development, supported the change of theme mode, used Spring framework for back-end development.
-Used Apache’s A/B tool to test the system, achieved an average of 4706 requests per second.
+  •	Built an Android microblog app which supports translation function and used Adobe XD to design the wireframe for the system, used Apache’s A/B tool to test the system, achieved an average of 4706 requests per second.
+•	Did UI design for the system, supported the change of theme mode, implemented XSS Defence for the system, combined Redis and MySQL to be the database of the system.
-  *	Developed a neural machine translation system based on neural network architecture, preprocess training data through Tokenization and Normalization.
+•	Developed a neural network machine translation system based on neural network architecture, preprocessed training data using Tokenization and Normalization, improved translation performance through Fine-tuning and Back translation.
-  *	Improved translation system performance by 0.76 BLEU score through Fine-tuning, Back translation and Reranking.

 * Book Recommendation System
-  *	Realized a book recommendation system based on Apache Flink, collaborated with other members in the team to design the entire system, used React framework to design the Front-end of the System
+  •	Realized a book recommendation system based on Apache Flink, collaborated with other members in the team to design the entire system, applied Sketch to do the UI design, used React framework to design the Front-end of the System.
-  *	The Recommendation System was designed as multiple modules: Recommendation Engine module; Module to store users’ tags and real-time records based on HBase and Web module.
-  *	Implemented two recommendation algorithms: Book similarity scores calculated by cosine similarity and by collaborative filtering, displayed the two algorithms in the Front-end respectively
+•	Used Apache Lucene to do the frequency calculation which can support the recommendation algorithms.
+•	Developed a scalable ETL pipeline to process 132GB data based on Hadoop and HBase.